 ||Required.
 Specifies the name of the source blob or file.

 Beginning with version 2012-02-12, this value may be a URL of up to 2 KB in length that specifies a blob.
-The value should be URL-encoded as it would appear in a request URI.
 A source blob in the same storage account can be authenticated via Shared Key.
 However, if the source is a blob in another account, the source blob must either be public or must be authenticated via a shared access signature.
 If the source blob is public, no authentication is required to perform the copy operation.

 Beginning with version 2015-02-21, the source object may be a file in the Azure File service.
 If the source object is a file that is to be copied to a blob, then the source file must be authenticated using a shared access signature, whether it resides in the same account or in a different account.